 Advantages of European Blackjack

-One of the advantages of this version is that as already mentioned, the game is played with two decks.
-This is good news for card counters as they will be able to apply their chosen system successfully and keep track of the cards easily.
-Fewer decks mean lower house edges.
-Nonetheless, this works to the benefit of the player only on condition the rest of the rules are player-favorable.
+One of the advantages of this version is that, as already mentioned, the game is played with two decks.
+This is good news for card counters, as they will be able to apply their chosen system successfully and keep track of the cards more easily.
+Fewer decks mean lower house edges; nonetheless, this benefits the player only if the remaining rules are player-favourable.

-This will also help them derive valuable information from the card counting process and make better choices for their moves and bets.
-Nowadays, there aren’t many variations of landbased blackjack that involve such a low number of decks because they benefit players.
+This also helps them derive valuable information from the card-counting process and make better decisions about their moves and wagers.
+Nowadays, there are not many land-based blackjack variations that involve so few decks, precisely because they benefit players.
 Single-deck and double-deck variants with relatively decent rulesets are readily available online, though.
-In general, the lower the number of decks in use, the better chances they have of gaining an advantage over the casino.
+In general, the fewer the decks in use, the better the players’ chances of gaining an advantage over the casino.

-Another rule which favours the players is that the dealer is required to stand on soft 17 as it is one of those moves which decreases the house edge.
-Consider the following – basic strategy always requires the player to draw to A-6 rather than stand.
+Another player-favourable rule is that the dealer is required to stand on soft 17 as it is one of those moves which decreases the house edge.
+Consider the following: basic strategy always requires the player to draw to A-6 rather than stand.
 This is because 17 is generally not a winning total, with the average winning hand in blackjack being estimated at 18.5.

 The same applies to a dealer with a soft 17, who is at a disadvantage when bound to stand by the house rules.
-If they do hit this hand, they will have several more chances for improval with almost the same number of chances of keeping it the same.
+If they do hit this hand, they will have several more opportunities for improvement with almost the same likelihood of leaving it unchanged.
 Hence, ENHC games with the S17 rule are better than H17 variants.

-Another benefit of ENHC blackjack is that it is one of the most famous variations which resulted in its appearance in many of the reputable online casinos nowadays.
-Players can enjoy it in the comfort of their homes whenever they want.
-They can even practise playing it before they risk their own money as many websites offer the demo option.
+Another benefit of ENHC blackjack is that it is one of the most famous variations, which has resulted in its appearance in many reputable online casinos.
+Players can enjoy it in the comfort of their homes whenever they wish.
+They can even practise playing it before they risk their own money, as many websites offer the demo option.

 European Blackjack